camunda/camunda-docs/docs/product-manuals/modeler/camunda-modeler/model-your-first-diagram.md

 ![new diagram](./img/new-diagram.png)

-As with the [Cloud Modeler](../cloud-modeler/model-your-first-diagram.md), you can now add new elements.
+As with [Cloud Modeler](../cloud-modeler/model-your-first-diagram.md), you can now add new elements.

 3. On the left side of the screen you will find the element palette supported by the engine.
 Drag and drop the elements into the diagram: